 7th October: Day 6 – Sixth Destination of Rajasthan Kabir Yatra

-The dinner was planned at a very beautiful roof top café, OTA, where from I could easily see Mehrangarh Fort.
+The dinner was planned at a very beautiful rooftop café, OTA, wherefrom I could easily see Mehrangarh Fort.
 So, the journey ended here but we returned with lots of memories.
 We made friends and planned further.
 Rajasthan Kabir Yatra wasn’t just a musical journey; it has several things to teach.
 It taught us the real philosophies of our mystic poets; I got to taste wonderful, delicious cuisines of different places, met with so many people, locals, Indians, foreigners.
 This journey will always be in my memories.
-There were seasoned travellers, there were bloggers, vloggers, media persons, and also a complete team who covered this whole event.
-I am much thankful to the organizers for such wonderful experience.
+There were seasoned travelers, there were bloggers, vloggers, media persons, and also a complete team who covered this whole event.
+I am much thankful to the organizers for such a wonderful experience.